WiIIson/EMGFlow-Python-Package/docs/04 SignalFilterer Documentation.md

 `NotchFilterSignals`: None
 - Does not return a value.
 Data is written to `out_path`.
 Data written will be identical to input `Signal` files, but with different values for the filter applied.

+**Error**

+Raises an error if `col` is not found in any of the Signal files found.

+Raises an error if the sampling rate is less or equal to 0.

+Raises a warning if `expression` causes all files to be filtered out

 **Example**